List of countries | Ranking

 Maternal mortality ratio

-note: data represent Gaza Strip and the West Bank
+Note: Data represent both the Gaza Strip and the West Bank.

 Infant mortality rate